zzzprojects/learn-orm/tutorials/sql-server-profiler/replay-a-trace-table.md

 <img src="images/replay-a-trace-table-12.png" alt="Basic Replay Options">

-You can select one of the following destinations in which to save the replay:

- - **Save to file**, which specifies a file in which to save the replay.
- - **Save to table**, which specifies a database table in which to save the replay.

-Select **Save to file** and option and specify the file and choose the **Replay the events in the order they were traced** option.
+You can save the replay in either a file or database table.
+So let's select **Save to file** option and specify the file.

-Select the **Display replay results** to view the replay as it occurs and click the **Advanced Replay Options** tab.
+In the **Replay options** section, choose the **Replay the events in the order they were traced** option and select the **Display replay results** to view the replay as it occurs and click the **Advanced Replay Options** tab.

 <img src="images/replay-a-trace-table-13.png" alt="Advanced Replay Options">